IUREDCap/redcap-etl/docs/InstallationGuide.md

 * `0 2 * * *` indicates that the ETL process will be run at 2:00am
   every day.
 See cron documentation for more details.
-* `/opt/redcap-etl` is the directory where REDCap ETL has been installed in this case
+* `/opt/redcap-etl` is the directory where REDCap-ETL has been installed in this case
-* `redcap_etl.php` is the standard REDCap ETL script for running the ETL process
+* `redcap_etl.php` is the standard REDCap-ETL script for running the ETL process
 * `/opt/redcap-etl/config/visits.ini` is the configuration file
   for the ETL process that has been set up by the user